 Bob graduated in 2004 from Penn State University with a degree in Environmental Resource Management.
 He began a career in lake management in 2005 and currently works for Allied Biological as aquatic/fisheries biologist.
 Bob has served on the PALMS Board since 2011.
-Bob resides in Mount Bethel, PA with his wife Sarah and their son Luke.
+Bob resides in Mount Bethel, PA with his wife Sarah and their sons Luke and Austin.

 Meghan is the Watershed Specialist for Bucks County Conservation District.
 At BCCD, Meghan provides technical assistance and support to volunteer watershed associations, administers grants, manages environmentally beneficial projects sponsored by the District, and conducts public outreach on a variety of water resource concerns.
 In 2010, she joined the PALMS Board as an Eastern Regional Director and has enjoyed contributing her time and energy to this organization's mission and objectives.
 In her spare time Meghan enjoys skiing, hiking and kayaking with her husband Michael.

-Andy Link is a Senior Scientist/Aquatic Biologist for Aqua Link and Hydro Logic Products.
-Andy received a B.S. degree in Biology and Environmentally Studies as well as a M.S.
+Andy is a Senior Scientist/Aquatic Biologist for Aqua Link and Hydro Logic Products.
+Andy received a B.S. degree in Biology and Environmentally Studies and a M.S.
 Degree in Biology from East Stroudsburg University.
-While attending East Stroudsburg University, Andy worked as an intern at the Pennsylvania Fish and Boat Commission, Area 5 in Bushkill.
+While attending East Stroudsburg University, Andy worked as an intern with the Pennsylvania Fish and Boat Commission.
 Andy has over 12 years of experience in water resource management and wetland delineations.
-Currently, at Aqua Link and Hydro Logic Products, Andy handles a variety of tasks including water quality data collection and analysis; report preparation; manager of aquatic pesticide applications; water fountain repair and sales; aeration system and water fountain installations; and permitting.
+Currently Andy handles a variety of tasks including water quality data collection and analysis; report preparation; manager of aquatic pesticide applications; water fountain repair and sales; aeration system and water fountain installations; and permitting.
 Andy spends a great deal of time with his wife, Aleta, step-daughter, Amanda, as well as other family and friends.
 He is an outdoor enthusiast who enjoys fishing, boating, hiking, biking and camping.

 Brian is a 1996 graduate of Mansfield University and has a BS in Geography with an emphasis on Environmental Science and a minor in Biology.
-He has been the Watershed Specialist for the Crawford County Conservation District for the past 11 years.
-While there he has had the opportunity to work with a number of excellent lake and watershed associations.
-Brian enjoys spending a good portion of his time around and on Pymatuning Reservoir fishing, hunting, and kayaking.
-As an active member of the Pymatuning Lake Association he has assisted the group with a number of projects around the lake including fishing tournaments, lake monitoring, and in-lake habitat improvement projects.
+He has been the Watershed Specialist for the Crawford County Conservation District since 2000.
+He has been active in a number of watershed associations around Crawford County assisting with projects including fishing tournaments, lake monitoring, and in-lake habitat improvement projects.
+He also enjoys spending a good portion of his time around and on Pymatuning Reservoir fishing, hunting, and kayaking.
 Brian has served as a board member with the Pennsylvania Lake Management Society since 2001.
-He has spent nearly seven years serving as a Western Regional Director and another three as President Elect, President, and then Past-President.
+He has spent most as a Western Regional Director and served one term as President Elect, President, and then Past-President.

-Milt has attended PALMS conferences and given presentations off and on for about 15 years.
-He has served as a regional director for 4 yrs.
+Milt has attended PALMS conferences and given presentations off and on for many years.
+He has served as a regional director since 2010.
 Milt has an undergraduate degree in zoology from the University of Vermont and a Master's and Ph.D. degree in biology (focus on limnology) from the University of Waterloo.
 He did a 2-year post-doctoral fellowship at McGill University applying phosphorus loading models to subarctic lakes.
 Milt's work experience includes the Vermont Department of Water Resources, and environmental consulting with Sheppard T. Powell Associates.
-He has been a professor of biology at Allegheny College for the past 32 years, teaching courses in ecology, limnology, and statistics.
+He has been a professor of biology at Allegheny College for the past 30+ years, teaching courses in ecology, limnology, and statistics.
 When he has free time, Milt enjoys hiking, camping, boating, reading American history and philosophy, and gardening.
 Lake Champlain is his favorite lake.